-I recommend taking 2000mg of fish oil with a high-fat meal and in the evening, especially if you have a hard time winding down or falling/staying asleep.
+The suggested recommendation is 2000mg of fish oil with a high-fat meal in the evening, especially if you have a hard time winding down or falling/staying asleep.
 In addition to that, fish oil has been shown to prevent or help memory loss, depression, bipolar disorder and Alzheimer’s.
 My favorite fish oil products are, Nordic Naturals Ultimate Omega, Carlson Elite Omega-3, NutriGold Triple Strength Omega-3 Fish Oil and NutriGold Krill Oil Gold.

 3. B Complex

 The first reason I suggest this is because unending high levels of cortisol actually depletes vitamins B1, B5, B6 and B12 and secondly, because each B vitamin plays an important role in the body and almost all of them help us combat stress.